theskumar/python-dotenv/README.md

 issue](https://github.com/theskumar/python-dotenv/issues/new) or send us a pull request.

-This project is currently maintained by Saurabh Kumar\_ and would not have been possible without the support of these [awesome people](https://github.com/theskumar/python-dotenv/graphs/contributors).
+This project is currently maintained by [Saurabh Kumar](https://saurabh-kumar.com) and [Bertrand Bonnefoy-Claudet](https://github.com/bbc2) and would not have been possible without the support of these [awesome people](https://github.com/theskumar/python-dotenv/graphs/contributors).